 Parent Empowerment Programme

-The current programme will end in June 2017.
-If you or someone you know would be interested in a programme beginning in September 2017 you should speak to your Health Visitor in the first instance.
+A new programme began in October 2017 but we will be looking to do a second intake in January 2018.
+If you or someone you know would be interested in joining the Programme you should speak to your Health Visitor in the first instance.

 We act as a signposting service and information centre, pointing people in the direction of other community services, charities or States departments that may be able to assist them.